 Corporate Social Responsibility (CSR) is strongly connected with the principles of sustainability; an organization should take decisions based not only on financial factors, but also on the social and environmental consequences.
-Therefore, it is the core corporate responsibility of India Yamaha Motor Private Limited (hereinafter referred to as "the Company") to practice its corporate values through its commitment to grow in a socially and environmentally responsible way, while meeting the interests of its stakeholders.
+Therefore, it is the core corporate responsibility of India Yamaha Motor Private Limited & Yamaha Motor India Sales Private Limited (hereinafter referred to as "Group Companies") to practice its corporate values through its commitment to grow in a socially and environmentally responsible way, while meeting the interests of its stakeholders.

 CSR is the continuing commitment by business to perform ethically and contribute to economic development while improving the quality of life of the workforce and their families as well as of the local community and society at large.
 CSR is clearly on capacity building, empowerment of communities, inclusive socio-economic growth, environment protection, promotion of green and energy efficient technologies, development of backward regions, and upliftment of the marginalized and under-privileged sections of the society.

 As a corporate entity, the Company recognizes that its business activities have wide impact on the societies in which it operates, and therefore an effective practice is required giving due consideration to the interests of its stakeholders including shareholders, customers, employees, suppliers, business partners, local communities and other organizations.
 The Company endeavour to make CSR a key business process for sustainable development.
 The Company is responsible to continuously enhance shareholders wealth and it is also committed to its other stakeholders to conduct its business in an accountable manner that creates a sustained positive impact on society.
 The Company is committed towards aligning with nature; and has adopted eco-friendly practices.